hardlystrictlyjerry/hardlystrictlyjerry.github.io/spire.md

 ## Sisters and Brothers

-So far, Philip has recorded one guitar and two vocal tracks, Michael has added two guitar tracks, and Kevin H. has added a bass track.
+So far, Philip has recorded one guitar and two vocal tracks, Michael has added a guitar track, and Kevin H. has added a bass track.
 To simplify additional contributions since we only have eight tracks total, I have created a mix of all of the tracks so far and created a new Spire project you can use which has 7 free tracks.

 In case you want to create your own mix, I provide a link to a .zip file containing the .wav files for each individual track recorded so far.
 You can download this .zip and import them into the DAW of your choice.